Drimia maritima: Description

 This plant grows from a large bulb which can be up to 20 cm wide and weigh 1 kg.
 Bailey reported weights of up to fifteen pounds (seven kilograms), probably referring to a clump.
 Several bulbs may grow in a clump and are usually just beneath the surface of the soil.
 In the spring, each bulb produces a rosette of about ten leaves each up to a meter long.
 They are dark green in color and leathery in texture.
-They die away by fall, when the bulb produces a tall, narrow raceme of flowers.
+They die away by autumn, when the bulb produces a tall, narrow raceme of flowers.
 This inflorescence can reach 1.5-2 m in height.
 The flower is about 1.5 cm wide and has six tepals each with a dark stripe down the middle.
 The tepals are white, with the exception of those on the red-flowered form.
 The fruit is a capsule up to 1.2 cm long.

 Ecology

 This plant often grows in rocky coastal habitat, especially in the Mediterranean Basin, where it is common.
 It occurs in many other types of habitat, except for the driest deserts.
 It can grow in open and also in very shady areas.
 Its habit of producing leaves in the spring and flowers in the fall is an adaptation to the Mediterranean climate of its native range, where the summers are hot and dry.

 This species has two different pollination syndromes, entomophily and anemophily; it is pollinated by insects and wind.
 Insect pollinators include the western honey bee (Apis mellifera), the Oriental hornet (Vespa orientalis), and the paper wasp species Polistes gallicus.